ZanzyTHEbar/ESP32GreenHouseTowerDIY-Docs/vitepress/docs/src/pages/firmware_guide/mdns.md

 ## MQTT Broker Auto Discovery

-The firmware supports the MQTT Broker Auto Discovery protocol.
-This means that you can connect to the MQTT Broker automgically without having to manually configure the MQTT Broker's IP address.
+The firmware implements a convienent `Auto Discovery` feature.
+This means that you can connect to the MQTT Broker automagically without having to manually configure the MQTT Broker's IP address.

 ____